-The Compensation Committee is charged with responsibility for (i) establishing the objectives and policies governing the compensation of the Company's employees generally; (ii) determining the amount of compensation payable annually to the Chairman and Chief Executive Officer and any other executive officer of the Company whose annual compensation is subject to the limitations of Section 162(m) of the Internal Revenue Code of 1986, as amended (the ''Code''); (iii) awarding stock options to employees of the Company; and (iv) making such recommendations to the Board from time to time as it deems appropriate concerning the Company's compensation of employees and its award of stock options.
-The actions of the Compensation Committee in fulfilling the obligations described in items (ii) and (iii) of the preceding sentence do not require the approval of the full Board to become effective.
+The Compensation Committee is charged with responsibility for (i) establishing the objectives and policies governing the compensation of the Company's employees generally; (ii) determining the amount of compensation payable annually to the Chairman and Chief Executive Officer and any other executive officer of the Company whose annual compensation is subject to the limitations of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"); (iii) awarding stock options to employees of the Company; and (iv) making such recommendations to the Board from time to time as it deems appropriate concerning the Company's compensation of employees and its award of stock options.
+Generally, the actions of the Compensation Committee do not require the approval of the full Board to become effective.

 The Board and the Compensation Committee have taken actions designed to increase the Company's opportunity to deduct all compensation paid to highly compensated officers for Federal income tax purposes.
 However, no assurance can be given that such actions will ensure the deductibility for Federal income tax purposes of all executive compensation paid by the Company.
-Furthermore, neither the Board nor the Compensation Committee subscribes to the view that any executive's compensation should be limited to the amount deductible if such executive deserves compensation in excess of \$1 million and it is not reasonably practicable to compensate him or her in a manner such that the compensation payable is fully deductible by the Company.
+Furthermore, neither the Board nor the Compensation Committee subscribes to the view that any executive's compensation should be limited to the amount deductible if such executive deserves compensation in excess of \$1,000,000 and it is not reasonably practicable to compensate him or her in a manner such that the compensation payable is fully deductible by the Company.